Nintendo Land: Development

-Development started shortly after the release of Wii Sports Resort and was made at a time when the Wii U had not been finalized yet which led to the team experimenting with different prototypes.
+Development of Nintendo Land started shortly after the release of Wii Sports Resort and was made at a time when the Wii U had not been finalized yet which led to the team experimenting with different prototypes.
 One of said prototypes involved the use of a gyroscope, which directly led to Shigeru Miyamoto incorporating the technology into the Nintendo 3DS.

 The team's goal was to create a product that showcased all the features the new console could do.
 This led to a problem, as unlike the similar Wii Sports, the games were not inherently related.
 Early on one staff member suggested that they attempt to do something that would unite the various Nintendo franchises.
 As the team considered this too grand a concept, the idea was at first not taken seriously.
 The developers initially decided to present the theme as an "Expo" which lead to the theme park concept.
 Although most attractions were easy to theme, the team struggled with some: Metroid Blast was initially themed around Star Fox, while at one point it was considered to theme Donkey Kong Crash Course around either Excitebike or 1080° Snowboarding.

+The ability to download the game was originally removed from the Nintendo eShop in North America in November 2013, but was re-added in August 2016.